Aafimalek/sweet_shop/README.md

 ## License
 MIT License - free to use and modify.

-For questions, contact [your email].
+For questions, contact aafimalek2023@gmail.com.
 This project showcases my skills in Python, TDD, and rapid prototyping for job applications.